samg/stealth-stars/script.md

 ##### HANDOFF TO BEN

 Looking at this transaction trace, we can see a chronological view of the major events that happened during this particular request, and how long each one took.
 Starting from the top, we immediately see a big chunk of time spent in our index template.
 More specifically, this red row nested under the template rendering indicates that we've got 1000 calls to Operative#find_by_sql originating from our template.
+Looking at the SQL for those loads, we can see that we're loading just one Mission at a time.
 Let's take a look at the code and see if we can fix it.

 (Open app/views/missions/index.html.erb)